tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 * As you can see, all of the functions have an input that allows you to send the function parameters.

 * Notice that the deposit function does not have an input next to it.
 This is because it does not have any parameters.
-Instead, you will pass it ether through the value field at the top.
+Instead, you will pass it Ether through the value field at the top.

 Lead students through passing `10 ether` into the deposit function and then withdrawing it.